prolificinteractive/kiwi-blocks-demo/BLOG_POST.md

 SPEC_END
 ```

-The `stub:withBlock:` call we make allows us to cleanly make a call to the completion block with canned information:
+The `stub:withBlock:` call allows us to cleanly make a call to the completion block with canned information:

 ```objective-c
 [PIDemoServer stub:@selector(GET:parameters:completion:)